NTNU-Cybernetics-Subjects/lonewolf/README.md

 ```

 ### GBPlanners smb_sim
-GBPlanners orignonal simulator can be run with the follorwing command:
+GBPlanners original simulator can be run with the following command:
 ```
 roslaunch gbplanner smb_sim.launch